-MEE469A/B: Marine Systems Engineering (GMF469A/B: Génie des systèmes maritimes)
+MEE469A/B Marine Systems Engineering

-This course considers the main engineering issues involved in the design and operation of ships.
 The topics studied include: hull design for surface ships and submarines, including drag and stability; selection and performance of propulsion engines, including diesels, gas turbines and electric propulsion; propellors and water jet drives; generation and control of on-board electricity; weapon systems; and life support systems.
 The course is focused on the fundamental principles that drive the design of the systems studied, but also discusses recent technology and future developments.